Rolls-Royce Silver Seraph

-The Rolls-Royce Silver Seraph was a large luxury automobile produced by Rolls-Royce Motors from 1998 to 2002.
-First unveiled on 3 March 1998 at the Geneva Motor Show, it replaced the Silver Spirit, which ended production in 1997.
-Silver Seraph production was discontinued when the licence to use the Rolls-Royce marque was sold to BMW, which began manufacture of an unrelated line of vehicles under a new corporation, Rolls-Royce Motor Cars.
+The Rolls-Royce Silver Seraph and its extended wheelbase version, the Rolls-Royce Park Ward, are full-size luxury automobiles manufactured and marketed by Rolls-Royce Motors from 1998 to 2002.
+The Silver Seraph (and its Bentley Arnage twin) were launched in March 1998, at the Geneva Motor Show.
+They replaced the Rolls-Royce Silver Spirit and the slightly longer Silver Spur, made from 1980 through 1997.

+Silver Seraph production ended in late 2002, when Volkswagen's marketing licence for the Rolls-Royce marque were handed over to owner BMW, who began to manufacture Rolls-Royce cars (initially the Phantom VII) from 2003, under a new corporation, Rolls-Royce Motor Cars.
+Production of the Bentley-badged Arnage version continued into the late 2000s, which even involved a return of the (much updated) old 6.75L V8 Rolls-Royce engine.

 Development

 Development of the Silver Seraph began in the late 1980s, with design work commencing in October 1990.
 By April 1991, the conceptual design was frozen and approved by the management in June 1991.
 After several refinements were made, the definitive design was reached in 1994.
-On 28 July 1995 design patents were filed for both the Rolls-Royce Silver Seraph and Bentley Arnage utilizing production design prototypes as representations.
-Development concluded after nearly a decade in late 1997, with pilot production models being produced into early 1998 bearing R396 DTU registration plates.
-The Silver Seraph was launched at the 1998 Geneva Motor Show.
+On 28 July 1995, design patents were filed for both the Rolls-Royce Silver Seraph, and its Bentley Arnage twin utilising production design prototypes as representations.
+Development concluded after nearly a decade in late 1997, with pre-production models being produced into early 1998 bearing R396 DTU registration plates.
+The Silver Seraph and Bentley Arnage were first publicly presented on 3 March 1998, at the Geneva Motor Show.